humhue/DAOTools/README.md

 **QUDAO FIXPACK DISCLAIMER**

 I am not the author of the QUDAO Fixpack (originally created by Paul Escalona / Qwinn).
-I created this toolset and a QUDAO patch to make most of its text non-language-specific, allowing non-English speakers to enjoy the mod.
+I initially created this toolset specifically to patch QUDAO and make its text non-language-specific, allowing non-English speakers to enjoy the mod.

-**Just want to play the game with the fixpack?** You do not need to download this tool.
-You can download the pre-patched, international version of QUDAO directly from the [Releases Section](https://github.com/humhue/DAOTools/releases).
+**Want an international version of the fixpack?** Out of respect for the original author's permissions, I do not host pre-patched mod files.
+Instead, simply download this program from the [Release Section](https://github.com/humhue/DAOTools/releases), download the original mod from NexusMods, and run the `.dazip` through the patcher.
+It is fully automated and takes less than a second!

 ---